 At D M S Lawyers, David and Samantha Schier have extensive experience in the Childrens Court of NSW.
 Both are on the legal aid panel to represent children and adults in this jurisdiction.
 David has been practicing in this area for close to eighteen years and has represented all parties throughout the years and has appeared in both the Childrens Court and District Court jurisdiction.

-Recent changes to the legislation in 2014 has also led to an opportunity to explore mediation with respect to contact disputes.
+Changes to the legislation in 2014 has also led to an opportunity to explore mediation with respect to contact disputes.

 Whether you are a parent, carer, aunt or uncle, grandparent or older sibling who may be interested in participating in these proceedings then contact either David or Samantha Schier to arrange a mutually convenient time.
 In some cases, you may be eligible for Legal Aid and David or Samantha can advise you on what is required to obtain a grant of legal aid including assisting in completing the application form.